keirthana/anbox-cloud-docs/tutorial/stream-client.md

 ## Run the stream client

-To run the stream client, let's set up a virtual environment for Python to install necessary dependencies:
+To run the stream client, let's set up a virtual environment for Python to install necessary dependencies.

+Assuming that you are working on a fresh installation of Ubuntu, let's start by installing the `venv` module:

     cd stream-client
+    sudo apt install -y python3.12-venv

+Next, let's create and activate the virtual environment and use `pip` to install all the required dependencies:

     python3 -m venv .venv
     . .venv/bin/activate

-Now, we can use `pip` to install all required dependencies

     pip3 install -r requirements.txt

 To run the stream client service application, we need to set the necessary environment variables and execute the service via flask.